red-collar-official/flutter_kore/packages/flutter_kore/doc/view_model.md

 View models contain logic for view classes.

 View models can be ommited if they are not needed.
-Then you can use `IndependentBaseView`.
+Then you can use `BaseIndependentView`.

 They also contain local state that we like `Interactor` can update with `updateState`.